 The basics for these gluten free sourdough brownie cookies

-- I haven’t developed a vegan sourdough brownie cookie yet, but I have a recipe for plain ol’ vegan brownie cookies.
+I haven’t developed a vegan sourdough brownie cookie yet, but I have a recipe for gluten free vegan brownie cookies.
 A sourdough rendition is on the horizon.

 Notes on the gluten free sourdough starter